Atlanta’s Family-Friendly Neighborhoods

 Once you’ve settled on a neighborhood, ask your potential new neighbors about the area.
 Duffy recommends seeking out three sets of neighbors and asking them all the same questions.
 For families with children, those include: How social is the neighborhood?
 Are there many parties or events?
 How many kids live in the area, versus how many adults?
-It’s important to establish whether a particular neighborhood provides a wealth of opportunities to make friends with children of similar age.
+It’s important to establish whether a particular neighborhood provides sufficient opportunities to make friends with children of similar age.

 It’s also a good idea to visit local shopping areas to ensure that there are child-friendly establishments and other retail outlets that fit your family’s lifestyle.
 A distance of only two or three miles can make a difference.
 And be sure to investigate any family-friendly amenities in the neighborhood.
 The fact that a subdivision has a pool, for example, doesn’t mean that the facility has room for all the residents to enjoy it on a regular basis, that there’s adequate seating around the pool or that sufficient safety measures are in place.

 Your search should also be guided in part by the needs and interests of the children in your family.
 “Are they a computer family?
-What kind of sports do they play?” asks Robin Lemon.
+What kind of sports do they play?” asks Lemon.
 “If the kids are really involved in certain things, I can start gearing a search toward the family’s needs.
-There are some families that will come in and say, ‘My children are very interested in volleyball, or very into karate.’”
+There are some families that will come in and say, ‘My children are very interested in volleyball or very into karate.’”

 Most importantly, when scouting a new neighborhood and a new home, remember to take your time.
-“The key to buying a house is to ask a lot of questions and slow down the process,” Duffy advises.
+“The key to buying a house is to ask a lot of questions and slow down the process,” Duffy says.

 By having a detailed strategy, asking questions and placing special emphasis on neighborhoods and the amenities they offer, you’re much more likely to settle on the perfect home for yourself and your children.